707/707.github.io/src/content/blog/chingu-setup/index.md

 ![alt text](image5.png)
 <p align=center><I>Goal!</i></p>

-In the end, the Minimum Viable Product we ship is only half the story.
+In the end, the MVP we ship is only half the story.
 The real outcome of a Chingu Voyage is the team itself, a group of individuals who learned to collaborate, challenge each other respectfully, and build something meaningful together.
-It’s a great reminder that the best products are built not by rigid processes and red tape, but by people who are empowered and motivated by a shared goal.
-That is why I keep coming back.
+It’s a good reminder that nice things are built not by rigid processes and red tape, but by people who are empowered and motivated by a shared goal.
+It’s so cliche but true and that's why I keep coming back.